Find out what the propagation and garden teams have been up to this week.

 It's been a blustery week down in the growing department, with lots of seasonal jobs taking place.

-Emily and Asa have put together our annual pumpkin throne!
-And I have to say, this one is looking particularly autumnal and regal.
-Annie, Scott, Sean and I headed into the garden to set up some temporary pumpkin scarecrow displays, a part of our pumpkin trail!
+Emily and Åsa have put together our annual pumpkin throne which we have to say is looking particularly autumnal and regal.
+Annie, Scott, Sean and Rob headed into the garden to set up some temporary pumpkin scarecrow displays as part of our pumpkin trail.

-One of these being 'Red Admiral', A strong, robust perennial with a long-flowering period.
+One of these being G. 'Red Admiral', A strong, robust perennial with a long-flowering period.
 Large magenta flowers with black veining make this cranesbill a showstopper.

 Garden Team

-On Monday all staff gathered in the Tearoom for our annual team meeting.
+On Monday all staff gathered in the tearoom for our annual team meeting.
 It’s always great to hear what each department has been up to in the past twelve months and their highlights of 2025.

 The garden team has been gathering plants on the nursery, setting them aside for areas which need enhancing in the garden.
 Some of them will be planted on the bank below the Gravel Garden, which the team recently has cleared, and higher up in the shady part of the border which runs along the Gravel Garden drive.

-We’ve also been very busy preparing for our Intern reunion this Saturday.
+We’ve also been very busy preparing for our intern reunion this Saturday.
 We’ve had so many lovely gardeners coming to spend a week or longer with us over the past few years.
 We’re looking forward to seeing everyone (or at least many of them) again.
 We’ll spend the day planting, socializing and enjoying some meals together.